rocket-pool/rocketpool-research/Merkle Rewards System/rewards-calculation-spec.md

 Define `result = 0`

-Calculate `exponent` of the highest power of two that is less than or equal to the input `x`.
+Calculate `exponent` of the highest power of two that, when multiplied by 1 Eth, is less than or equal to the input `x`.
 That is, if `x` is `40 Eth`, the highest power of two that is less than 40 Eth is 32 Eth, and the most significant bit of 0b0100000 (32 in binary) is at index 5 (counting the least signifigant bit as index 0), so `exponent` is 5.

 Multiply the `exponent` by 1 Eth and add it to the `result`: